Samerina: History

 Following the Assyrian conquest, Sargon II claimed in Assyrian records to have deported 27,280 people to various places throughout the empire, mainly to Guzana in the Assyrian heartland, as well as to the cities of the Medes in the eastern part of the empire (modern-day Iran).
-The Medes were only conquered by Assyria in 716 BCE, six years after the fall of Samaria, suggesting that the relocation took years to plan before it was implemented.
+The Medes were only conquered by Assyria in 716 BC, six years after the fall of Samaria, suggesting that the relocation took years to plan before it was implemented.

 The deportations were part of a standard resettlement policy of the Neo-Assyrian Empire to deal with defeated enemy peoples.
 The resettled people were generally treated well as valued members of the empire and transported together with their families and belongings.
 At the same time, people from other parts of the empire were resettled in the depopulated Samerina.

 The resettlement is also called the Assyrian captivity in Jewish history and provides the basis for the narrative of the Ten Lost Tribes.

 With the Medo-Babylonian conquest of the Assyrian Empire, the end of the Assyrian monarchy with the 609 Fall of Harran, and the rise of the Neo-Babylonian Empire, Samerina passed from Assyrian to Babylonian control.

+Archaeological surveys and excavations confirm that in the Iron Age III period (c.
+723-538) many settlement sites in the region of Samaria, particularly in the northern part of region, ceased to be inhabited.
+In southern Samaria, several Assyrian military posts were established and existing settlements were largely resettled by deportees from Mesopotamia whom the Assyrians exiled from Babylon, Cuthath (see also Cuthites), Hamath, and Sepharvaim.